-The Corps of Cadets at New Mexico Military Institute operates under a cadet chain of command, headed by a Cadet Regimental Commander, under the supervision of the Commandant of Cadets.
-Working closely with him and his staff are officers and noncommissioned officers of the U.S. Army in the Military Science Division.
+The Corps of Cadets at New Mexico Military Institute operates with a cadet chain of command, headed by a Cadet Regimental Commander, under the supervision of the Commandant of Cadets.
+Working closely with the regimental commander and other cadet commanders, the staff is composed of officers and noncommissioned officers of the U.S. Army in the Military Science Division.
 Upon enrollment, new cadets become part of the Corps under the traditional "new cadet-old cadet" system.
 New cadets are assigned to rooms in the barracks with fellow new cadets of the same academic year.
-They march to formations with their troops.
+When possible they march to formations with their troops.
 As a new cadet, the student is held to the highest standards and is trained in the shortest possible time in the following areas:

-- Military bearing and appearance
+- 1. Military bearing and appearance

 - 2. Self-control and self-discipline

 - 3. Respect for authority

 - 4. Attention to detail

 - Knowledge of New Mexico Military Institute customs, traditions, and regulations

-- Organization and use of one's time
+- 6. Organization and use of one's time

 - 7. Honor System

 - 8. Social etiquette

-- 9. Ethical and moral standards expected of a cadet.
+- Ethical and moral standards expected of a cadet.

-The Yearling (second semester in college) is placed in a less stressful environment and may be given supervision over new cadets in his unit.
+The Yearling (second semester in college or second year of high school) is placed in a less stressful environment and may be given supervision over new cadets in his/her unit.
 It is during this period that the cadet is carefully coached and evaluated on leadership abilities.

-The old cadets are the leaders in the Corps, having the responsibilities of training the new cadets and monitoring and helping the progression of the yearlings.
+The old cadets are the leaders in the Corps, having the responsibilities of training the new cadets and monitoring and helping the progress of the yearlings.
 Old cadets lead primarily by example.

 The Institute reserves the right to dismiss, suspend, or otherwise penalize any cadet who does not properly adapt to the academic and disciplinary requirements.
 Among offenses that may result in dismissal or suspension are those considered to undermine the purposes, goals and mission of the Institute and compromise the standards of character and conduct expected of all cadets.
-These include the following: physical punishment, hazing or other abuse of any cadet, sexual misconduct, disgraceful or refractory behavior, use or possession of alcoholic beverages, absence without leave, excessive unexcused class absences or any conduct that may bring discredit upon the Institute.
+These include the following: physical punishment, hazing or other abuse of any cadet, sexual misconduct, disgraceful or refractory behavior, use or possession of alcoholic beverages, absence without leave, ten or more unexcused class absences or any conduct that may bring discredit upon the Institute.
 Any use or possession of unauthorized drugs or drug paraphernalia is a dismissal offense.